 2).
 Eat a healthy breakfast

 You might not be hungry immediately when you wake up in the morning.
 (I sometimes need an hour or two to feel hungry.)
 It’s best to wait until your body signals you that its hungry and then eat a nutrient rich breakfast.
-Spelt bread with mashed avocados, granola with almond milk, half a honeydew melon, or vegan breakfast cookies… are just some of the many delicious breakfasts you can prepare.
+Spelt bread with mashed avocados, granola with oat milk, half a honeydew melon, or vegan breakfast cookies… are just some of the many delicious breakfasts you can prepare.

 Meditation is incredibly popular right now and for a good reason.
 It has been proven that regular long-term meditation can help reduce symptoms of stress, anxiety, slow down the decline of grey matter and improve concentration, only to name a few.
 Just 10 minutes daily can already make a difference.